 Before you start, turn off the power to the light at the breaker.
 Then loosen the screws on the front of the light fixture to pop the light off the wall and reveal the wires behind the light.
 Unscrew the wire nuts attaching the wires starting with the ground wire first (no plastic coating), then the neutral wire (white), and lastly the live wire (black).
 For more details, check out this tutorial and video for how to install a vanity light.

-If you’re really confused why this photo is a different bathroom and a different light (3 versus 2)…long story short, I lost some photos due to a hard drive that went kaputz, so I don’t have a good “before” photo of the same light in our Farmhouse bathroom….but I promise it looked JUST like this, but just with 2 lights. 🙂
+If you’re really confused about why this photo above is a different bathroom and a different light (3 bulbs versus 2 bulbs)…long story short, I lost some photos due to a hard drive that went kaputz, so I don’t have a good “before” photo of the same light in our master bathroom….but I promise it looked JUST like this, but just with 2 lights. 🙂

 - Boring builder grade vanity light with no character… 🙂

 - Flat black spray paint (or even oil rubbed bronze)

 - Old fashioned style Edison light bulbs